EricThoma/scriptio-continua/README.md

 It splits the text by periods, since all interpretations must agree on them, and eliminates all non alphabetic characters for simplicity.

 I wrote this quickly, so it currently is entirely contained in main.cpp.
 My apologies.
 The code is manageable though since it is small.
+Tested with g++ -std=c++11 -O2.

 **How it works:**